mnyoshie/ezgrpc2/README.md

 The EZgRPC2 server library have no such concept of streaming or unary services and that all it knows is to accept messages if it exists in the `path` we're polling using `ezgrpc2_server_poll()`.
-But, you can enforce that a service is unary by ending the stream with the status `EZGRPC2_GRPC_STATUS_INVALID_ARGUMENT` if the number of messages is greater than 1.
+But, you can enforce that a service is unary by ending the stream immediately with the status `EZGRPC2_GRPC_STATUS_INVALID_ARGUMENT` if you received more than one messages.

-Even though the HTTP2 standard permits closing a stream with an empty DATA frame, this is illegal in EZgRPC2, because if a service is unary, it might be misunderstood that further messages will be received in that stream.
+Even though the HTTP2 standard permits closing a stream with an empty DATA frame, this is illegal in EZgRPC2, because if a service is unary, it might be misunderstood that further messages will be received in that stream and get immediately closed with `EZGRPC2_GRPC_STATUS_INVALID_ARGUMENT`.

 ## License